fieldsoftheworld/ftw-baselines/README.md

   Test the model

 Options:
-  --checkpoint_fn TEXT        Path to model checkpoint  [required] --root_dir TEXT             Root directory of dataset --gpu INTEGER               GPU to use
+  --checkpoint TEXT           Path to model checkpoint  [required] --root_dir TEXT             Root directory of dataset --gpu INTEGER               GPU to use
   --countries TEXT            Countries to evaluate on  [required] --postprocess               Apply postprocessing to the model output --iou_threshold FLOAT       IoU threshold for matching predictions to ground
                               truths
-  --output_fn TEXT            Output file for metrics --model_predicts_3_classes  Whether the model predicts 3 classes or 2
+ -o, --output TEXT            Output file for metrics --model_predicts_3_classes  Whether the model predicts 3 classes or 2
                               classes
   --test_on_3_classes         Whether to test on 3 classes or 2 classes